 \section{Saudi Arabia Windspeed Application}

-We conclude by applying the methods developed in Sections \ref{sec.2.1} and \ref{sec.2.2} to a real--world environmental application aimed at modeling whether the local windspeed exceeds a pre--specified working threshold for energy production in a given region of interest in Saudi Arabia.
-Wind turbines for generating electricity typically have two windspeed thresholds, of which the lower controls when the blades of the turbine start to be in motion and the higher indicates if the turbine should be switched off to avoid strong wind damage.
-Here, the binary response $y_i$ is defined as whether the windspeed at the $i$-th location exceeds the lower threshold, thus allowing production of wind power, which is referred to as the working threshold of wind turbines.
+We conclude by applying the methods developed in Sections \ref{sec.2.1} and \ref{sec.2.2} to a real-world environmental application aimed at modeling whether the local windspeed exceeds a pre-specified working threshold for energy production in a given region of interest in Saudi Arabia.
+Wind turbines for generating electricity typically have two windspeed thresholds, of which the lower controls when the blades of the turbine start to be in motion and the higher indicates if the turbine should be switched off to avoid strong-wind damage.
+Here, the binary response $y_i \in \{0;1\}$ measures whether the windspeed at the $i$-th location exceeds the lower threshold, thus allowing production of wind power, which is referred to as the working threshold of wind turbines.
 This important application is motivated by the growing domestic energy consumption in Saudi Arabia and by the attempt to reduce the reliance on fossil fuels, thereby leading to an increasing interest on renewable energy sources, including wind \citep[][]{shaahid2014,chen2018,tagle2019,giani2020}.
 The effective exploitation of such resources and the careful management of the energy stations require careful modeling and prediction at a fine spatial resolution of whether the local windspeed exceeds or not a given threshold for energy production.
-As we will discuss in the following, such a fine grid of observations commonly produces a sample size around tens of thousands units.
-This makes state--of--the--art algorithms for probit \textsc{gp} computationally unfeasible in such studies, thus motivating our scalable solutions presented in Sections \ref{sec.2.1} and \ref{sec.2.2}.
+As discussed in the following, this fine grid of observations commonly produces a sample size around tens of thousands units.
+This makes state-of-the-art algorithms for probit GP computationally unfeasible, thus motivating the use of our scalable solutions in Sections \ref{sec.2.1}--\ref{sec.2.2}.